deozza/PhilarmonyCore/src/Resources/documentation/DatabaseSchema/ENTITY.md

 ## Entity kind

 The Entity kind is used to differenciate Entities between them and to tell which properties are handled by the Entity.
 It is then unique.
-All the Entity kinds are stored in the json file you pointed in the Philarmony configuration (by default, it is `/var/Philarmony/entity.json`).
+All the Entity kinds are stored in the yaml file you pointed in the Philarmony configuration (by default, it is `/var/Philarmony/entity.json`).

 ### How to create a new Entity kind